outlearn-content/acquia/modules/drupal-8-entity-queries-and-loading-entities.md

 $nids = $query->execute();
 ```

-Note
+> **Note**:
 In an IDE like PHPStorm, providing comments allows the system to provide autocompletion.
 In our example, we are using an annotation above the variable declaration that says that the variable is the class `QueryInterface` and where that class is located.

-This is also helpful to add to function declarations.
+>This is also helpful to add to function declarations.
 While not required, this is useful while learning and for others who have to edit the code, because they can easily explore the methods available to them.

-Sometimes PHPStorm will know that a variable is of a certain type because you used a method that only returns that type.
+>Sometimes PHPStorm will know that a variable is of a certain type because you used a method that only returns that type.
 In other cases, like the one above, it could return various classes depending on the argument, so you must tell the IDE which class is correct.
 It's a good practice to add these annotations for all examples just to be clear and for people who aren't using an IDE.

 ### Query conditions